sonic-net/DASH/Documentation/doc-github-rules.md

 ## Create a Pull Request from a branch in the original repository

+> [!WARNING]
+> This approach is for internal contributors that have write access to the original repository.

 You use a pull request (PR) to propose changes to a repository.
-A correct practice is to create a branch off the original repository and then create a PR based on this branch.
-You must have write access to the original repository.
-So this approach is for internal contributors.
+You create a branch off the original repository and then create a PR based on this branch.

 As the author, you submit the PR to a review phase.
 The PR can be approved or rejected.
 If approved, the proposed changes are merged into the original repository by the people that have the ability to do so.